This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about a capsule endoscopy?

 Capsule endoscopy is a procedure to take pictures of the inside of your small bowel (intestine).
-The pictures may show if you have growths, swelling, or bleeding areas in your intestine.
+The pictures may show if you have growths, swelling, or bleeding in your intestine.
 You may need this procedure if you have symptoms such as blood in your bowel movements or chronic stomach pain.

-What will happen during my capsule endoscopy?
+What will happen during a capsule endoscopy?

-What will happen after my capsule endoscopy?
+What will happen after a capsule endoscopy?

 What are the risks of a capsule endoscopy?